marlens123/tir_surface_segmentation/README.md

+## Note
+This repository requires Git LFS.
+Cloning may not be completed successfully without LFS installed.

 ## Overview
 This repository accompanies the paper submission titled "Deep Learning for the Detection of Melt Ponds on Sea Ice from Airborne Infrared Images".
 The repository contains code for segmenting helicopter-borne thermal infrared images into three classes: melt pond, sea ice, and ocean.